FAQs - Part-time Courses

 The programmes available to apply for are listed here.
 We offer courses in Business, Technology, Creative Arts and Media, Engineering, Humanities, Computing, Nursing, Health Sciences and Social Care and Science, on our Galway and Mayo campuses.
 You can click on the programme title for further information.

-The online application system opens on 6 April 2021.
+The online application system opens on 17th February 2022.
 The closing date is 31 August.
-It is advised that applications are made as early as possible as some programmes fill up very quickly.
+It is advised that applications are made as early as possible, as some programmes fill up very quickly.

-To apply for any programme, log on to https://apply.gmit.ie and follow the instructions.
-When you get to the Application Menu, select the application type that was listed on the webpage from the dropdown box in the Application Menu.
+To apply for any programme, log on to www.apply.gmit.ie and follow the instructions.
+When you get to the application menu, select the application type that was listed on the webpage from the dropdown box.
 Generally, the application types are L6, L7, L8 and L9.

 For some programmes, yes, you need to hold a third-level qualification to be eligible to apply for entry.
 Entry requirements are listed in the programme information on the GMIT website.